 With all the bikes back at the grid lined up ready for the off, Karel Abraham was sprinting back to the pits for his second bike in order to start from the pit lane.

 Off the line and into the dreaded turn 3 was Marc Marquez pushing past Danilo Petrucci and not giving him any space.
 This move was too forceful in my opinion and he really should have let up; Franco Morbidelli looks to follow through as well, luckily there were no crashes.

-After about half a lap had past, Karel Abraham had not managed to get out as his bike was not ready; Joan Mir did however manage to leave the pit lane and joined the race, if anything only to get some laps in.
+After about half a lap had passed, Karel Abraham had not managed to get out as his bike was not ready; Joan Mir did, however, manage to leave the pit lane and joined the race, if anything only to get some laps in.

 At the start of lap 2 Danilo Petrucci made a move on Marc Marquez and on the cut back to the second apex lost the lead again, that was a close one.